abenkoula71/indian-food-react/README.md

 Open [http://localhost:3000](http://ocalhost:3000) toview it i thebrow The page will reload if you mak
 You will also see any lint errors in
-Launches the test runner in the intractive watch mo See the section about [running tests](htps://fa
+Launches the test runner in the intractive watch m
+See the section about [running tests](htps://fa
 It correctly bundles React in produconode and optimze bld frthbe The build is minified and the filenam